Network Edge Access Topology

 Note

-If you globally enable BPDU guard on the authenticator switch by using the spanning-tree portfast bpduguard default global configuration command, entering the dot1x supplicant controlled transient command on the Supplicant switch does not prevent the BPDU violation.
+If you globally enable BPDU guard on the authenticator switch by using the spanning-tree portfast bpduguard default global configuration command, entering the dot1x supplicant controlled transient command on the supplicant switch does not prevent the BPDU violation.

-You can enable MDA or multiauth mode on the authenticator switch interface that connects to one more supplicant switches.
+You can enable MDA or multiauth mode on the authenticator switch interface that connects to one or more supplicant switches.
 Multihost mode is not supported on the authenticator switch interface.

 When you reboot an authenticator switch with single-host mode enabled on the interface, the interface may move to err-disabled state before authentication.
 To recover from err-disabled state, flap the authenticator port to activate the interface again and initiate authentication.